Skip to content

 Interpreting the Table

 After selecting the control and test, you'll see a table breaking down the four categories.
-The table shows counts and proportions for Liked, Disliked, Alienated, and Noise groups, along with a total column displaying the total population size for context.
+The table shows counts and proportions for Alienated, Noise, Liked, and Disliked groups, along with a total row displaying the total population size for context.

 The table helps you see how many users fall into the Alienated group (those who like the control but not the test) compared to the Noise group (which reflects natural variability).
 This comparison drives the risk assessment.